|(a) Eligibility. Certain restrictions apply to debt

 school year will be made at the close of business for the current

-school year when final counts of ADA and tax collections are available.
+school year when final counts of ADA, taxable value of property defined

-If applicable, this determination will also take into account a reduced
+are available.
+If applicable, this determination will also take into

-property value that reflects a rapid decline pursuant to TEC, §42.2521.
+account a reduced property value that reflects a rapid decline pursuant

 (A) Any additional amounts owed will be paid as soon